 You’ll want to know the basics of how your roof will be installed.
 For example, our roofing process involves:

 Finally, you’ll want a warranty.
 Read the fine print.
 Many warranties don’t provide full coverage, and the coverage in many plans drops off drastically after the first year or two.
-As a preferred contractor with Owens Corning, I provide my customers with a 50-year total protection roofing system warranty.
+As a preferred contractor with Owens Corning, we provide customers with a 50-year total protection roofing system warranty.

-Naturally, as with all of our services, we provide free estimates, and I’m happy to answer any questions you might have.
-Contact me here.
+Naturally, as with all of our services, we provide free estimates, and we’re happy to answer any questions you might have.
+View our portfolio or contact us here.